osbuild/osbuild-composer/test/README.md

 `qemu-system-<arch>` command and generates test cases using the `generate-test-cases` tool inside the virtual machine.
 It is important to note that test case generation in virtual machines may take several hours.
+The script also handles the "unknown SELinux labels" issue automatically for you and produces correct reports.
 The `generate-all-test-cases` currently does not work with RHEL images because of missing "9p" filesystem support.
+It also does not work on MacOS due to missing support for virtfs in QEMU.

 ### Setting up Azure upload tests